palominolabs/stackmob-senchatouch-sdk/README.md

 For the complete list (or to report a bug or request a feature), check out the [issue tracker](https://github.com/tylerwolf/stackmob-senchatouch-sdk/issues), but the broad strokes are as follows:

-- Sorting/filtering are coming soon.
+- Filtering is coming soon.
 - Support for associations is coming coon.
 - Autoloading stores (i.e. setting `autoLoad: true`) does not work.
 The request to StackMob will fail.
 For now, you can work around this issue by manually calling `load()` on your store when the list is displayed.